postmannen/actress/README.md

 ### Event Functions

-Event Functions holds the logic for what to do when an event is received, and what to do with the data the event carries.
+Event Functions holds the logic for what a process shall do when an event is received, and what to do with the data the event carries.
 The Event functions are callback functions that are executed when a process are created.

 The programmer can decide if the Process Function should depend on the input from the input channel of the process, or just continously do some work on it's own.
 For an event function to be triggered to work on events it should hold a for loop that listens on the Process InCh for new Events.